Dhyānabhadra: East Asia

-During his time travelling through China and Korea, it was suggested that he had a role in instigating revolts against the ruling Mongols.
+During his time travelling through China and Korea, it was suggested that he also had a role in instigating revolts against the ruling Mongols.
+He also had audiences with the Mongol rulers of the Yuan dynasty.
 10 years following his death, and after the Mongols had been overthrown from Korea, his disciples erected a stupa on top of his remains.
 Much of what we know about him comes from the poetic inscription left on his stupa.

 He was so revered in Korea that after he died in 1363, King Gongmin of Goryeo had his relics brought back to the country where they were first placed in the royal palace and later placed at the Hoemsa temple.